 My organization decided to go ahead and perform a pentest as part of our SOC 2 audit.
 What else do I need to know?

 First of all, congratulations!
-A penetration test is a vital step in ensuring your organization’s security and, indeed, helps you get compliant with SOC 2 standards.
+A penetration test is vital in ensuring your organization’s security and helps you comply with SOC 2 standards.
 Below are the following extra questions you might be asking regarding pentesting for SOC 2 compliance purposes:

 The average duration of a SOC 2 pentest

-The typical SOC 2 penetration test timeframe ranges from 5 to 25 person days, based on the project’s scope.
-Cybersecurity assessments for a single website or web application may require just a few days, while large cloud infrastructures or intricate SaaS platforms might require several weeks.
+Based on the project’s scope, the typical SOC 2 penetration test timeframe ranges from 5 to 25 person days.
+Cybersecurity assessments for a single website or web application may require a few days, while large cloud infrastructures or intricate SaaS platforms might require several weeks.
 Most penetration tests for SaaS companies are completed in one to two weeks, though larger scopes may take longer.

 Beware of providers offering “express” penetration tests lasting one to three days, as these assessments likely rely on automated scanners or basic checklists without sufficient attention to detail.
 Consequently, such tests may miss subtle vulnerabilities, especially in an application’s business logic.
 In our experience, a penetration test for SOC 2 that takes less than 40 hours to complete for a small to medium-sized scope may not provide the necessary level of scrutiny.